-√ , × , 01 · N/A Data Format and Structure A. Are there any duplicate Tag ID numbers?
-B. Are the Tag prefixes correct?
-C. Are all Tag ID numbers 7 characters?
-D. Are TCEQ station location (SLOC) numbers assigned?
-E. Are sampling Dates in the correct format, MM/DD/YYYY?
-F. Is the sampling Time based on the 24-hour clock (e.g. 13:04)?
-G. Is the Comment field filled in where appropriate (e.g. unusual occurrence, sampling problems, unrepresentative of ambient water quality)?
-H. Were Submitting Entity, Collecting Entity & Monitoring Type Codes used correctly?
-I. Is the sampling date in the Results file the same as the one in the Events file?
-J. Values represented by a valid parameter code with the correct units?
-K. Are there any duplicate parameter codes for the same Tag Id?
-L. Are there any invalid symbols in the Greater Than/Less Than (GT/LT) field?
-M. Are there any tag numbers in the Results file that are not in the Events file?
-N. Have confirmed outliers been identified? (with a "1" in the Verify_flg field) O .
-Have grab data (bacteria, for example) collected during 24-hr events been reported separately as RT samples?
-Data Quality Review A. Are all the values reported at or below the AWRL?
-Have the outliers been verified?
-C. Checks on correctness of analysis or data reasonableness performed? e.g.: Is ortho-phosphorus less than total phosphorus? e.g.:Are dissolved metal concentrations less than or equal to total metals?
-D. Have at least 10% of the data in the data set been reviewed against the field and laboratory data sheets?
+Data Format and Structure Y, N, or N/A Are there any duplicate Tag Id numbers in the Events file?
+Do the Tag prefixes correctly represent the entity providing the data?
+Have any Tag Id numbers been used in previous data submissions?
+Are Tag IDs associated with a valid SLOC?
+Are sampling Dates in the correct format, MM/DD/YYYY with leading zeros?
+Are sampling Times based on the 24 hr clock (e.g. 09:04) with leading zeros?
+Is the Comments field filled in where appropriate (e.g. unusual occurrence, sampling problems, unrepresentative of ambient water quality)?
+Are Submitting Entity, Collecting Entity, and Monitoring Type codes used correctly?
+Do sampling dates in the Results file match those in the Events file for each Tag Id?
+Are values represented by a valid parameter code with the correct units?
+Are there any duplicate parameter codes for the same Tag Id?
+Are there any invalid symbols in the Greater Than/Less Than (GT/LT) field?
+Are there any Tag Ids in the Results file that are not in the Events file or vice versa?
+Data Quality Review Y, N, or N/A Are "less-than" values reported at the LOQ?
+If no, explain in Data Summary.
+Have the outliers been verified and a "1" placed in the Verify_flg field?
+Have checks on correctness of analysis or data reasonableness been performed? e.g., Is ortho-phosphorus less than total phosphorus?
+Are dissolved metal concentrations less than or equal to total metals?
+Is the minimum 24 hour DO less than the maximum 24 hour DO?
+Do the values appear to be consistent with what is expected for site?
+Have at least 10% of the data in the data set been reviewed against the field and laboratory data sheets?
 Are all parameter codes in the data set listed in the QAPP?
-F. Are all stations in the data set listed in the QAPP?
-Documentation Review Are blank results acceptable as specified in the QAPP?
-Were control charts used to determine the acceptability of field duplicates?
-C. Was documentation of any unusual occurrences that may affect water quality included in the Event file Comments field?
-D. Were there any failures in sampling methods and/or deviations from sample design requirements that resulted in unreportable data?
-If yes, explain on next page.
-E. Were there any failures in field and laboratory measurement systems that were not resolvable and resulted in unreportable data?
-If yes, explain on next page.
+Are all stations in the data set listed in the QAPP?
+Documentation Review Y, N, or N/A Are blank results acceptable as specified in the QAPP?
+1,11,0111/11 Were control charts used to determine the acceptability of lab duplicates (if applicable)?
+Was documentation of any unusual occurrences that may affect water quality included in the Event file's Comments field?
+Were there any failures in sampling methods and/or deviations from sample design requirements that resulted in unreportable data?
+If yes, explain in Data Summary.
+Were there any failures in field and/or laboratory measurement systems that were not resolvable and resulted in unreportable data?
+If yes, explain in Data Summary.
+Was the laboratory's NELAP Accreditation current for analysis conducted?
+Did participants follow the requirements of this QAPP in the collection, analysis, and reporting of data?